The objective is to provide the highest total return over time consistent with an emphasis on both capital growth and income.

 While the fund does not guarantee a level of income, it continues to serve as a post-retirement investment vehicle with allocations designed to provide an income stream through retirement.

 Click on the risk/reward spectrum below to view the funds in that category

-This fund provides a simplified option for retirement investing including professional management, broad-based diversification, and low-cost management fees.
-The principal value of the Retirement Funds is not guaranteed at any time, including at or after the target date, which is the approximate date when investors turn age 65.
-The funds invest in a broad range of underlying mutual funds that include stocks, bonds, and short-term investments and are subject to the risks of different areas of the market.
-The funds emphasize potential capital appreciation during the early phases of retirement asset accumulation, balance the need for appreciation with the need for income as retirement approaches, and focus more on income and principal stability during retirement.
-The funds maintain a substantial allocation to equities both prior to and after the target date, which can result in greater volatility.
-In general, the stock portion of the portfolio is subject to market risk, or falling share prices.
-The bond portion will be affected by interest rate and credit risk.
+This fund provides an option for retirement investing including professional management, broad-based diversification, and low-cost management fees.
+The principal value of the Retirement Funds is not guaranteed at any time, including at or after the target date, which is the approximate year an investor plans to retire (assumed to be age 65) and likely stop making new investments in the fund.
+If an investor plans to retire significantly earlier or later than age 65, the funds may not be an appropriate investment even if the investor is retiring on or near the target date.
+The funds' allocations among a broad range of underlying T. Rowe Price stock and bond funds will change over time.
+The funds emphasize potential capital appreciation during the early phases of retirement asset accumulation, balance the need for appreciation with the need for income as retirement approaches, and focus on supporting an income stream over a long-term postretirement withdrawal horizon.
+The funds are not designed for a lump-sum redemption at the target date and do not guarantee a particular level of income.
+The funds maintain a substantial allocation to equities both prior to and after the target date, which can result in greater volatility over shorter time horizons.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.

 Methodology: We evaluate the standard deviation and its resulting placement within a specific risk/return category on an annual basis.
 A fund is generally placed in a risk/return category based on the 10-year standard deviation of its performance.